Last updated: 2026-04-20

 Detailed Explanation

 Certification is not a one-time event: it is deposit-specific and often lot-specific.
 A mine may hold API 19C qualification for one seam and not another.
-Serious Vaca Muerta operators (Chevron, YPF, Vista, Tecpetrol, Shell, Pan American) run their own acceptance tests on incoming lots and reject sand that drifts outside spec — this is routine and expected.
+Serious Vaca Muerta operators (YPF, Vista, Tecpetrol, Shell, Pan American) run their own acceptance tests on incoming lots and reject sand that drifts outside spec, this is routine and expected.

-In-Basin Sand's Malargüe deposit has been qualified against API 19C / ISO 13503-2 with an independent SGS Minerals (Chile) report on attrition and granulometry specifically for hydraulic fracturing service.
-This technical bar — combined with the <30 km distance to the North Zone — is what makes the asset commercially relevant, and what allowed the 2023 Chevron take-or-pay proposal (10,000 t/month) to exist in the first place.
+In-Basin Sand's Malargüe deposit has been tested against API 19C / ISO 13503-2 with an independent SGS Minerals (Chile) report on attrition and granulometry specifically for hydraulic fracturing service.
+It passes crush resistance, sphericity, roundness and turbidity, the parameters that gate 85%+ of Vaca Muerta land operations.
+It does not pass the strict HCl-HF acid-solubility fraction; the full lab reports sit in the data room under NDA.
+That technical profile, combined with the 35 km distance to the Vaca Muerta wellhead, is what makes the asset commercially relevant, and what allowed the historical operator take-or-pay proposal (10,000 t/month) to exist in the first place.

 Comparative Context